melocule/stardoodles/README.md

 View the project live at https://stardoodles.qoom.space/files/home.html
-Made by Melody Liu, Chanmi Oh, and Cindy Hou in 2 days.
-Won "Best Use of Qoom" at the [2021 Starhacks Hackathon](https://starhacks.devpost.com/)

 # Application
+Won "Best Use of Qoom" at the [2021 Starhacks Hackathon](https://starhacks.devpost.com/) Made by Melody Liu, Chanmi Oh, and Cindy Hou.
 ## Purpose
 With factors like stress and anxiety becoming more prevalent than ever, many people are turning to unhealthy coping mechanisms, like emotional eating and detachment.
 Star Doodleis a mindfulness focused art journal that uses psychological evidence from studies to give users a better understanding of their negative emotions and practice in meditation through sublimation and artistic expression.